Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

         }
 ```

-#### Add the `HelloWorldPlayer.cs` script to the Player prefab
+#### Add the `HelloWorldPlayer.cs` script to the player Prefab

-This section guides you through adding the `HelloWorldPlayer.cs` script to the Player prefab.
+This section guides you through adding the `HelloWorldPlayer.cs` script to the Player Prefab.

-Select the Player prefab:
+Select the Player Prefab:

 1. From the **Project** tab, select **Assets** > **Prefabs**.
 2. Select **Player**.